GiovanniRaseraF/isturingcomplete/README.md

 You can contribute via GitHub by submitting a pull request.
 I'll review it.

+If you have suggestions or issues to report please open a new Issue on Git.

 ## Creating a Page

 1. Create a new file in the `source` folder using either **reStructuredText** or **Markdown**.